Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 Oil-based paint also applies really easily to wooden surfaces (aka our wooden birdhouse!)

-This means that if you have any irregularities for an old birdhouse you want to repaint: any chips in the wood will be easily handled by oil paint.
+If you have any irregularities for an old birdhouse you want to repaint, oil paint will easily handle any chips in the wood.

 Oil-based paints are made with either alkyd (synthetic) or linseed (natural) oils.
 Alkyd paint is more common because it is less expensive and tougher.